nbusseneau/BetterCartographyTable/README.md

 ### With other mods

-**Better™️ Cartography Table** tries to play nice with other mods by isolating its behaviour as much as possible, and failing that by trying to ensure the other mods will contribute pins in a compatible way.
+**Better™ Cartography Table** tries to play nice with other mods by isolating its behaviour as much as possible, and failing that by trying to ensure the other mods will contribute pins in a compatible way.
 Nevertheless, there might be instances where other mods interacting with pins will result in incompatiblities.
 Feel free to [report any issue you find](https://github.com/nbusseneau/BetterCartographyTable/issues/new).

 ### Translations

-**Better™️ Cartography Table** comes with the following languages available out of the box:
+**Better™ Cartography Table** comes with the following languages available out of the box:

 - English
 - French